k-box/k-search/docs/api-objects.md

 ## Data object

+The `Data` object define the metadata of the file.

 | Property                     | Type   | Required | Description |
 | ---------------------------- | ------ | -------- | ----------- |
 | `uuid`                       | String | ✔ | Universally unique identifier. |